 The Pomeranian has a non-hypoallergenic coat with black, white, black & tan, red, blue, orange, brown and gray colors.
 Since the dog sheds moderately, you will need to clean its fallen hairs.
 A Pomeranian looks a bit like a fox due to its long, harsh outer coat and it soft, thick undercoat coupled with a thick ruff on its head.

 Pomeranians are cautious towards strangers and aggressive to other dogs.
 But the canine has an extroverted nature along with an active, intelligent, playful, social and friendly personality to you and your family.
+Check our guide about why dogs like squeaky toys.

 Your Pomeranian can live in an apartment without any trouble and is active indoors.
 Exercises for your pet are some daily walks outside and playtime.
 A yard with a fence is also good for the dog.
 Your canine will thrive in any climate, but take care that it doesn't overheat.